ShuGuoJ/GiGCN/README.md

 The model with best accuracy will be saved.

 Note: The `scikit-image` package in our experimental configuaration is of version 0.15.0 whose parameter `start_label` defaults to 0.
-However, in the lasted version, it defaults to 1.
-So when encountering the problem that indexes are out of the bounder at Line in, you should set `start_label` as 0 explicitly.
+However, in the lastest version, it defaults to 1.
+So when encountering the problem that indexes are out of the bounder at `Line 54` in `Trainer.py`, you should set `start_label` as 0 explicitly.

 ## 4. Prediction: